Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Vikings stats and trends

-- When Minnesota scores more than 26.3 points, it is 6-0 against the spread and 4-2 overall.
+- Minnesota is 6-0 against the spread and 4-2 overall this season when the team scores more than 26.3 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.